cvasquez23/portfolio-site/README.md

 Developing a Wordpress theme and website for Giem Photography.

-- Current Website Administrator and developer for [Giem Photography](https://www.giemphotography.com).
+- Current website administrator and developer for [Giem Photography](https://www.giemphotography.com).

 ## Technical Skills